ipfs/specs/src/unixfs-data-format.md

 - Duplicate names are not allowed.
 Therefore, two elements of `PBNode.Link` CANNOT have the same `Name`.
 If two identical names are present in a directory, the decoder MUST fail.
+- Implementations SHOULD detect when directory becomes too big to fit in a single `Directory` block and use [`HAMTDirectory`] type instead.

 The minimum valid `PBNode.Data` field for a directory is as follows: